 Many lenders offer discounts on standard variable home loans.
 When a discount is applied, this generally turns the loans into a professional package loan.
 Professional packaged loans within a standard variable loan are common with loan amounts greater than $150,000..
 The discount applied to a professional package off the standard variable varies from one lender to another.

-With loan amounts greater than $500,000 it is possible to get a discount of 1% or more.
-To be sure you are getting the best possible discount off your standard variable home loan, it is best to speak to a Mortgage Providers brokers.
+With loan amounts greater than $500,000 it is possible to get a discount of 1.2% - 2.00% .
+To be sure you are getting the best possible discount off your standard variable home loan, it is best to send us an online enquiry.

 The traditional standard variable is more expensive than other loans which can be found within bank product suites.
 If a person has a standard variable from pre 2003, then it is likely that person is paying a higher rate than people who have taken a loan after 2003.